 However, things turned out differently: Recently, Glucksberg saw its revival in Dobbs v.
-Jackson Women's Health Organization. "[The Due Process Clause of the Fourteenth Amendment] has been held to guarantee some rights that are not mentioned in the Constitution, but any such right must - using the Glucksberg test - be 'deeply rooted in this Nation's history and tradition' and 'implicit in the concept of ordered liberty.'", which is not the case of the right to abortion.155 "The Court in Roe could have said of abortion exactly what Glucksberg said of assisted suicide: 'Attitudes toward [abortion] have changed since Bracton, but our laws have consistently condemned, and continue to prohibit, [that practice].'"
-156 The Court, however, emphasized "that our decision concerns the constitutional right to abortion and no other right.
-Nothing in this opinion should be understood to cast doubt on precedents that do not concern abortion."
-157 According to the Court,
+Jackson Women's Health Organization. "[The Due Process Clause of the Fourteenth Amendment] has been held to guarantee some rights that are not mentioned in the Constitution, but any such right must - using the Glucksberg test - be 'deeply rooted in this Nation's history and tradition' and 'implicit in the concept of ordered liberty.", which is not the case of the right to abortion.
+"The Court in Roe could have said of abortion exactly what Glucksberg said of assisted suicide: 'Attitudes toward [abortion] have changed since Bracton, but our laws have consistently condemned, and continue to prohibit, [that practice]."
+156 The

-157 Dobbs v.
-Jackson Women's Health Organization, 597 U. S. (2022) (slip op., at 66).
-See also Dobbs v.
-Jackson Women's Health Organization, 597 U. S. (2022) (Kavanaugh, J., concurring)
+156 Dobbs v.
+Jackson Women's Health Organization, 597 U. S. (2022) (slip op., at 25).

+149 U.S. v.
+Windsor, 133 S.Ct.
+2675, 2692 (2013).